dominic-griffith/CS320_Programming_Languages/p1/README.md

     * Null means that it points to nothing (like 0 in java).

 ## Task 3
-Edit a new file p1.c  Download p1.c.
-This will be the driver for the program and contains a main function.
+Edit a new file p1.c  This will be the driver for the program and contains a main function.
 It enforces an old standard: ANSI.
 This file MUST compile and run on edoras.
 1. Using a series of Push and Pop functions, simulate a postfix evaluation of the expression:  5 9 8 + 4 6 * * 7 * +
 Hint:  Push the numerical values.
 Pop two operands when an operator is encountered.
 Push the result back on the stack.